-And Tamil Nadu being the part of this ancient land is no less charming; sprinkled throughout with temples and several other historic monuments makes Tamil Nadu worth your time and energy.
+Since time immemorial, India has been famous for its legacy left behind by the great kings and saints in the form of its culture, beliefs and stunning architecture.
+And Tamil Nadu being the part of this ancient land is no less charming; sprinkled throughout with temples and several other historic monuments makes TamilNadu worth your time and energy.
 A sojourn here will leave you craving for more with a sumptuous mix of sweet and joyful memories to look back to and relive.

 One of the highlighting elements of this region is the events and festivals happening annually which are so impressive that it won’t be wrong to give them the status of being cult.
 One such amazing festival is the Mamallapuram Dance Festival.
 Celebrated for a period of about twenty days, it is organized at the Arjuna’s Rock Sculpture in Mahabalipuram where a great number of locals and tourists gather to witness the incredible performances pulled-off by the artists.

 Needless to say that the Mamallapuram Dance Festival is a kind dance festival of Tamil Nadu where you get to witness performances that are a true blend of sophistication, precision, and enriching emotions.
-For experiencing the festival in all its glory, people from all across the nation gather here annually and enjoy the rhythmic flow of the artistry poured on stage by the performers.
+To experience the festival in all its glory, people from all across the nation gather here annually and enjoy the rhythmic flow of the artistry poured on stage by the performers.
 What’s more is that through these performances, the audiences also get to relate to the feeling of ‘unity in diversity’, as it is an amalgamation of several dance forms right from Bharatnatyam, Kuchipudi, Kathak, Kathakali, Odissi, and Mohini Attam.